acisse44/capstone_backend/README.md

 3. As a user, I want to be able to add friends so that we can help each other learn languages.
 4. As a user, I want to be able to earn rewards for completing certain goals, such as unlocking achievement badges.
 5. As a user, I want to be able to translate any languages I want in the ChatBot.
-6. As a user, I want to be able to organize languages by categories so that I can find the languages that I'm interested in learning.
-7. As a user, I want to be able to view a leaderboard of my friends and other users so that I can see how I'm progressing compared to others.
+6. As a user, I want to be able to view a leaderboard of my friends and other users so that I can see how I'm progressing compared to others.

 ### Frontend
 - React